dlang/phobos/README.md

 ### Finding good points to contribute

 If you want to help improving Phobos, a good starting point to find meaningful tasks is the [issue tracker](https://issues.dlang.org/buglist.cgi?component=phobos&list_id=209027&product=D&resolution=---).
 Furthermore the [D Wishlist](https://wiki.dlang.org/Wish_list) contains more abstract, high-level goals.

 If you want to write new modules for Phobos, we highly encourage you to stay in touch with the community early on.
 Apart from receiving vital feedback and avoiding duplicate efforts, the approval of the community is needed for new additions.
-In particular you should stay in contact with [Andrei](http://erdani.com/) as he can give amazing advises for your design and since he is in charge of managing Phobos he also has absolute **veto rights** against new additions, which would be quite frustrating after a lot of work.
+In particular, be sure to keep in touch with Andrei Alexandrescu, who manages Phobos and can **veto** new additions.